 Venue: Building Crafts College, London

-Dates: This workshop will run on Saturdays for three weeks from Saturday 5th March 2022 until Saturday 19th March 2022.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran on Saturdays for three weeks from Saturday 5th March 2022 until Saturday 19th March 2022.

 Carving in stone is a craft that relates to architecture, sculpture, 3D design and conservation of historic buildings.
 Students will begin by learning how to use traditional stone-carving tools to carve their own small piece in soft stone.
 Exploring some of the architectural principles of building with stone, we will then build on these techniques to carve and assemble a small structure as a group.
 A great opportunity to learn not only a new skill but about its historic and architectural context.